felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information:

-- The URL link of your Uber Eats store you wish to connect.
+- The URL link of the Uber Eats store you wish to connect.
 For example: [https://www.ubereats.com/gb/london/food-delivery/basilico-lavender-hill/tG_8KYb4RkaRPKOmZuERUA](https://www.ubereats.com/gb/london/food-delivery/basilico-lavender-hill/tG_8KYb4RkaRPKOmZuERUA).
 - Your HubRise location name and identifier.
 For example: `Fast Pizza London z6q31-0`.
 - The order acceptance mode you want to use for your store: manual accept or offered state mode.
 For more details, see our [FAQ](/apps/uber-eats/faqs/send-orders-to-epos-without-tablet).
+- The service provided by Uber Eats, with or without delivery.

-Within one business day, we will send you the Uber Eats Store UUID needed for the next step.
+Within one business day, Uber Eats will enable the HubRise connection for your store.
+HubRise will provide you with the Uber Eats Store UUID needed to connect and inform you of the next step.

 ## 2. Connect the Bridge